How Long Does Lisinopril Stay in Your System?

 Most drug tests do not look for medications like lisinopril.
 But recently, researchers developed a screening test to look for heart pressure medication in urine.
 These tests help doctors tell if patients have been taking their medications.

-Heart pressure medication like lisinopril is detectable in a urine test for one to two days.
+Heart pressure medication like lisinopril is detectable in a urine test for up to three days.
 However, the results are not the same for everyone.

 If you are well hydrated or have very acidic urine, you are more likely to test negative.
 On the flip side, if you are dehydrated and have low acid levels, you may be more likely to test positive for a longer amount of time.